tabsik30/ETS2Telemetryplugin/README.md

 Hi its my frist coding project so bugs are expected

-WHAT IT IS AND WHAT DOES IT DO
+WHAT IT IS AND WHAT IT DOES

 its plugin for Macro Deck 2 that shows your Truck Speed,actual speed limit, Fuel percentage , status of light,bliners,parking brake, in configure you can change betwen KM/h and Mph